PrinceCuet77/princeCuet77/README.md

 ### Hi, I'm Rezoan Shakil Prince 👩🏻‍💻
 I am Software Engineer (Blockchain) at BJIT Ltd. I have completed my graduation from Chittagong University of Engineering and Technology.
 I have been working at BJIT since April, 2021.
 I received BJIT common & blockchain training and secured 3rd place.
 Currently, I am working on a JasmyLabo project where I am working on a blockchain platform specially Hyperledger Fabric which is a private blockchain.
 My expertise fields are Javascript, React Js & blockchain technology.
 Apart from that I like to watch sci-fi movies and love to spend time with my family.
-Thank you.

 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/680/1*IRGHmiGsa16stedQvIaZfw.gif">